Sina Jahedi | Oregon State University, Graduate Research Assistant

 Comparison of delamination vs. wood failure

 Basically, any force applied to the bonding area can cause delamination if the adhesive is not strong enough.
-Delamination can be caused by service loads, residual loads, self-weight load, or (most commonly) the load induced due to shrinkage of wood.
+Delamination can be caused by service loads, residual loads, self-weight loads, or (most commonly) the load induced due to the shrinkage of the wood.
 As the moisture content of wood changes, it starts to shrink or swell.
 Wood is an orthotropic material, meaning that the properties are directional.
-While wood shrinks significantly in radial and tangential directions, the shrinkage in longitudinal direction is negligible.
-Having the plies of CLT panel assembled perpendicular to each other, this difference in directional shrinkage can induce forces in the panel.
+While wood shrinks significantly in radial and tangential directions, the shrinkage in the longitudinal direction is negligible.
+Having the plies of the CLT panel assembled perpendicular to each other, this difference in directional shrinkage can induce forces in the panel.

-When CLT is drying or absorbing moisture, the bonding area tries to resist the difference in the shrinkage of various lamellas.
+When CLT is drying or absorbing moisture, the bonding area tries to resist the difference in the shrinkage of lamellas.
 If the induced load is high enough, it can break the bonding between lamellas and cause delamination.
 If the bonding is stronger than the wood (which it should be), we will not observe any delamination in the CLT even with excessive moisture change.
 Instead the induced load form shakes and checks in the body of CLT.

 Lamella shrinkage causing delamination in cross-laminated timber (CLT)